 - As needed kosher salt and freshly ground pepper

-- In a saucepan over medium low heat combine mirin, ginger and garlic; reduce mirin till thick syrup (should coat the back of a spoon).
+- In a saucepan over medium-low heat combine mirin, ginger, and garlic; reduce mirin till thick syrup (should coat the back of a spoon).

-- Reduce heat to low and stir in soy sauce, lemon juice and orange juice; simmer for 5 minutes.
+- Reduce heat to low and stir in soy sauce, lemon juice, and orange juice; simmer for 5 minutes.
 Divide sauce into 2 bowls.

 - Lightly brush fish collars with oil and sprinkle both sides of fish lightly with salt and pepper.

 - Preheat a grill or grill pan to medium heat.
 Place fish onto the grill flesh side down, grill till golden brown crust forms (about 5 minutes).
 Flip fish and grill skin.
-Cook for 5 minutes and reduce heat to medium low heat.
+Cook for 5 minutes and reduce heat to medium-low heat.

 - Brush the fish with dipping sauce and grill for 5 more minutes, brushing with sauce several times during the 5 minutes cooking (to coat collars in sauce).

 - When done, the fish should be crispy and nicely charred and the flesh cooked through.
-The best way check for doneness is to insert the tip of a knife or a cake tester into the flesh, then pull it out and hold it to your wrist; it should feel warm.
+The best way to check for doneness is to insert the tip of a knife or a cake tester into the flesh, then pull it out and hold it to your wrist; it should feel warm.
 When it does, you’re ready

 - To serve; spoon the remaining sauce over the fish collars and serve with the side of your choice.